tutabeier/tutabeier.github.io/_posts/2017-02-28-dynamic-jenkins-slaves.markdown

 So I've started asking me one question: is there any way to have dynamic slaves and optimize the operation's team, development teams and do not underuse the executors on a slave?

-First of all, I've created this `docker-compose.yml` in order to spin up the master and slave easily:
+First of all, I've created this `Dockerfile` in order to spin up the master and slave easily:
 {% highlight dockerfile %}
 FROM jenkins:alpine
 MAINTAINER Lucas Beier <lucas.beier@gmail.com>